Background pattern

 Stop treatment with Vagirux and visit your doctor immediately

-If you experience any of the following situations when using THS:
+If you experience any of the following situations when using HRT:

 • any of the situations detailed in the previous section "Do not use Vagirux";

-• yellowing of the skin or whites of the eyes (jaundice).
-This may be a sign of liver disease;
+• yellowing of the skin or the whites of the eyes (jaundice).
+It can be a symptom of liver disease;

-• swelling of the face, tongue, or throat and difficulty swallowing or urticaria accompanied by difficulty breathing, which suggests angioedema;
+• swelling of the face, tongue, or throat, and difficulty swallowing or urticaria accompanied by difficulty breathing, which suggest angioedema;

-• a significant increase in your blood pressure (symptoms may include headache, fatigue, and dizziness);
+• a large increase in your blood pressure (symptoms can be headache, fatigue, and dizziness);

 • migraine-type headache for the first time;